MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 #### Link creation execution details

 1. When **Add a link** button is selected from **Links and contacts** screen, **gblRecordBulletinLink** is set to blank, so it gets updated when the user fills the Bulletin Link information such as Title, Category, Description & URL and saves it.
-2. Once the required information is filled then the ‘Save’ button gets activated. **varValidCategory, varValidTitle and varValidURL** variables are used to know if the required fields contain data or not.
+2. Once the required information is filled then the **Save** button gets activated. **varValidCategory, varValidTitle and varValidURL** variables are used to know if the required fields contain data or not.
 3. When **Save** button is selected, a new Bulletin Link record will get created and the **gblRecordBulletinLink** global variable is set to the newly created record.
 Once the save process is complete, the app navigates to **Links and Bulletins** screen.

 #### Updating a Bulletin Link